 The popularity of housing trust funds has coincided with the local passage of the Community Preservation Act (CPA).
-Almost 80% of communities that have created a housing trust fund have also adopted CPA.
-Ideally, the housing rust fund and community preservation committee (CPC) work collaboratively, along with other boards and departments, to address local affordable housing needs.
+Almost 73% of communities that have created a housing trust fund have also adopted CPA.
+Ideally, the housing trust fund and community preservation committee (CPC) work collaboratively, along with other boards and departments, to address local affordable housing needs.

 Most housing trust funds in Massachusetts are municipal entities focused on creating and preserving affordable housing, generally described as housing for household earning up to 100% of the area median income (AMI).
 Commonly referred to as "housing trusts", these entities are similar in structure with some variation in powers granted and trustees appointed to manage the fund.

 About a dozen housing trust funds were created through special legislation under home rule petition, before the MAHT statute was passed.
 A few are not connected to the municipality or focus beyond affordable housing.

 A housing trust fund organized under M.G.L Chapter 44, Section 55c, must have a minimum of 5 trustees, including the community's chief executive officer.
 In communities where the chief executive officer is a multi-member board (e.g. Select Board) the board shall designate a minimum of one member to serve as a trustee.
 Terms are set at 2 years and often staggered.
 Appointments are made by the mayor or manager in a city or town, subject to confirmation by the city council or select board.